-The fact is that the island of Hvar has a large number of beaches of all kinds and for every taste and needs.
-Considering the type of beaches, the majority are rocky, followed by those pebble ones and finally very few are sandy beaches.
+The island of Hvar has a large number of beaches of all kinds and for every taste and need.
+Most of the beaches on the island are rocky – like most in Croatia – followed by pebble ones and very few but really nice sandy beaches.

-According the above map gravel beaches are located on the southwest side of the island facing the open sea, near the village of Ivan Dolac, Zavala and Milna, including Pakleni islands archipelago.
+Gravel beaches are located on the southwest side of the island facing the open sea, near the villages of Ivan Dolac, Zavala, and Milna, including the Pakleni islands archipelago.

-Families with small children can enjoy some shallow sandy beach in deep bays in Jelsa (Mina beach) and near Sucuraj, Mlaska and Cesminica beaches or Maslinica sandy beach in Stari Grad bay.
+Families with small children can enjoy some shallow sandy beaches in deep bays in Jelsa (Mina beach) and near Sucuraj, Mlaska and Cesminica beaches or Maslinica sandy beach in Stari Grad bay.

-Most of Hvar island beaches are encircled by pine trees and low Mediterranean bushes, giving protection during high summer heat.
+Most of the beaches here are encircled by pine trees and low Mediterranean bushes, offering protection during the high heat of the summer.

-This archipelago is the most beautiful part of the Hvar Riviera, offering the best Hvar island beaches.
-Paklini islands have numerous bathing places and a countless of small, secluded beaches.
+This archipelago is the most beautiful part of the Hvar Riviera, offering the best and most popular beaches around.
+Let’s read about them!

 Hvar town beaches

-- Amfora beach – biggest town beach, in front of hotel Amfora, 5 minutes walk from the town.
+- Amfora beach – biggest town beach, in front of Amfora Grand Beach Resort, a 5 minutes walk from the old town.